-The Sweetness of Life is Book 1 of Starving for Southern Series
+The Sweetness of Life – a Starving for Southern series novel

 I love food.
 I love everything about it.
 My dream has always been to land a job with the Food Network channel, and I’ve spent years as a food critic, blogger, and chef, tasting my way across the South to develop recipes that are a twist on the classics and uniquely my own.
 When a once-in-a-lifetime opportunity comes calling, I’m shocked to discover I’ve been paired with him, the worst blind date ever—bless his heart, and I’m determined not to let anyone get in my way.
 So, I buckle my designer heels, tighten my apron, and vow to myself there’s nothing in his playbook that’s going to stop me from tasting success.

 I love wine.
 It is my life.
 What I hate are critics.
 I hate everything about their dream-killing souls and elitist attitudes.
 So, when she shows up in the tasting room of my winery in northern Georgia, the devil in disguise wearing a pair of long legs and beautiful hazel eyes, I know just the plan to make and how to use her to get what I want.
 What she doesn’t know won’t hurt her, because in the end, I will win.
 I always do.

 Two weeks.
 His wine.
 Her recipes.

 A feature article in a special issue of a world-renowned magazine.
 Pairing wine with food is one thing, but two hearts is another.